Guide to Using a Personal Loan for a Laptop Purchase

 Personal Loan Requirements

 Good credit score.
-The higher your credit score is, the more likely you are to qualify for a personal loan and for lower interest rates.
+The higher your credit score is, the more likely you are to qualify for a personal loan and get the best interest rates.
 Consistent income.
 Lenders want to see that you have a steady source of income to pay back your personal loan.
 Low debt-to-income ratio.
 Your debt-to-income ratio (DTI) is your gross monthly income compared to your monthly debts.
-Generally, the lower your DTI, the better.
-That indicates that you aren’t taking on more debt than you can afford to pay off.
+Generally, the lower your DTI, the better, as that indicates that you aren’t taking on more debt than you can afford to pay off.
 Healthy credit report.
 This shows lenders that you have a track record of paying off debt and making your payments on time.

 Personal Loan Approval Time